tkw1536/VMCompiler/README.md

 ## TODO
 * update peek and poke to work properly within functions
 * make return have only 1 return value
-* rewrite parts of the code to use jQuery and be more stable

 ## Sources & Used Libraries